How to Hang a Kayak in a Garage: 2 Ways to Store While Saving Space

 How to Hang a Kayak in a Garage Using a Storage Rack

 Ready to learn how to hang a kayak in a garage?
-We’re going to start with the simpler approach: using a kayak rack for garage storage.
+We will start with the more straightforward approach: using a kayak rack for garage storage.
 As with anything, there are pros and cons to hanging your kayak with these.

-While they still take up floor space, they will get your kayak up off the ground - which is an important storage tip in and of itself.
+While they still take up floor space, they will get your kayak off the ground - a vital storage tip in and of itself.
 You want your kayak elevated, ideally.
-But beyond just getting your kayak up off the floor, these racks can also support all your other gear.
+But beyond just getting your kayak off the floor, these racks can also support all your other gear.
 That includes paddle boards, skis, bikes - you name it.
-All your gear and toys can stay neatly organized in one corner of the garage - so you never have to search around for anything or uncover a buried kayak.
+All your gear and toys can stay neatly organized in one corner of the garage - so you never have to search for anything or uncover a buried kayak.

-Hanging your kayak in a garage using a storage rack is as simple as finding the right rack for your needs, assembling it, and getting everything neatly organized.
+Hanging your kayak in a garage using a storage rack is as simple as finding the right rack for your needs, assembling it, and organizing everything neatly.

 Start by Choosing Your Storage Rack

-As you can probably imagine, not all kayak storage racks are created equal.
+Not all kayak storage racks are created equal.
 Some are incredibly simple stand-up racks.
-On the other hand, you’ll find folding kayak storage racks that can be mounted up on the wall.
-When not in use, you can hold them up out of the way to save space.
+On the other hand, you’ll find folding kayak storage racks that can be mounted on the wall.
+You can hold them out of the way to save space when not in use.
 The ideal pick for you depends on a few factors:

 • How much space do you have?
-If you don’t have the wall space to hang something up, then you’ll be limited to the standing rack.
-On the other hand, if floor space is incredibly limited, the hanging rack may be your only option.
+You'll be limited to the standing rack if you don’t have the wall space to hang something up.
+On the other hand, if floor space is minimal, the hanging rack may be your only option.
 Your unique garage configuration and sizing will dictate your ideal rack.

-• What do you need to hang?
+• What do you need to hang a kayak?
 If you just have to hang up a single kayak, you will need a far smaller rack than someone who had to hang up two kayaks.
-Similarly, you’ll need a smaller rack if all you’re hanging is 2 kayaks compared to someone hanging 2 kayaks, SUPs, skis, a bike - you get the point.
+Similarly, you’ll need a smaller rack if all you’re hanging is two (2) kayaks compared to someone hanging two (2) kayaks, SUPs, skis, and a bike - you get the point.
 See if there is a way you can add all your gear to one rack to free up other space in your kayak garage storage.

-Once you have a better idea of what exactly you need, you can head over to Outdoorplay and shop our collection of kayak storage racks.
-We have the most impressive selection of racks from the industry’s most trusted brands.
-That means you can shop with confidence knowing you’re getting the best of the best.
+Once you have a better idea of what you need, you can head over to Outdoorplay and shop our collection of kayak storage racks.
+We have the most impressive racks from the industry’s most trusted brands.
+That means you can shop confidently, knowing you’re getting the best.

 Safely Hanging Your Rack on the Wall

 If you opt for the free-standing kayak rack for garage storage, this step does not apply to you - keep reading on to the next section.
-However, if you decide to go with a wall-mounted rack, you need to carefully plan out how and where - you’re going to install it.
-Even the most lightweight kayaks are quite heavy.
-This means you need to hang your rack into studs to keep your boat safe and secure.
+However, if you choose a wall-mounted rack, you must carefully plan how and where - you will install it.
+Even the most lightweight kayaks are heavy.
+You must hang your rack into studs to keep your boat safe and secure.
 This will require the use of a stud finder.
-Be sure to carefully follow the installation manual that comes with your rack.
+Be sure to follow the installation manual that comes with your rack carefully.

 Assemble Your Rack & Organize Your Kayaks and Accessories

-Once you’ve got your rack assembled, you can find the spot in your garage it fits best.
+Once you’ve assembled your rack, you can find the spot in your garage that fits best.
 You’ll want to be sure that the kayaks don’t get in the way of you opening your car doors or getting around the garage.
 From there, you can start to organize your kayaks, paddles, and other gear on the rack accordingly - using these racks is super simple.
-When it is time to head out to the water, you can simply unload your boat from the rack and head out on your adventure.
-For more information on how to transport a kayak, read our complete guide.
-We also have more specific guidance on how to tie down a kayak on a J rack.
+When heading out to the water, you can simply unload your boat from the rack and head out on your adventure.
+For more information on how to transport a kayak or tie your kayak down on a J rack, check out our guides.
 In the meantime, let’s move on to another approach to hanging a kayak in the garage - using a hoist system.

-How to Hang a Kayak in a Garage Using Hoist Systems
+How to Store a Kayak in the Garage Using a Ceiling Hoist System

-If you have high ceilings in your garage, a hoist system can allow you to hang your kayak while saving valuable floor space.
-You’ll still be able to park your car(s) in the garage and your kayak will be safely secured overhead.
+If you have high ceilings in your garage, you can hang your kayak from the ceiling with a hoist system, helping you save valuable floor space.
+You can still park your car(s) in the garage, and your kayak will be safely secured overhead.
 This is our preferred method because it saves more space than a rack will - even the wall-mounted racks extend off the wall horizontally and take up some degree of space.
 Want to learn how to hang a kayak in a garage using the hoist system?
 Here is all you need to know:

 Start by Choosing Your Hoist System